VM placement groups

 By grouping VM instances based on the distributed placement strategy, you can ensure a high level of fault tolerance for your instances and reduce the risk of parallel failure of VM instances hosted in the same server rack.
 However, the placement requirements are more demanding, so a physical resource shortage is more likely for instances in a placement group rather than for the same number of ungrouped instances.

-For more information about the organizational and technical limits of placement groups, see Quotas and limits.
+For more information about the organizational and technical limits of placement groups, see Quotas and limits in Compute Cloud.